evanday17/insta/README.md

 # About

 Insta.py is designed to increase brand reputation by growing the user(s) following on instagram.
 The larger the following, the more people you can instantly reach/influence.
 Insta.py will follow users specific to your brand/industry ensuring you gain followers interested in your content.
-Insta.py has the ability to follow random users as well, if you are unsure who to target.
+Insta.py has the ability to follow random users as well, if you are unsure who to target.&nbsp;

 Instagram has 1 billion montlyh active users and more than 500 million of them use the platform every day (Statista, 2018) On average, users spend 53 minutes daily on the platform (Statista, 2018)